TeamEpochGithub/iv-q1-detect-sleep-states/src/configs/README.md

       and asleep/awake labelling around those segments will be better.
     - `fill_limit` is the maximum number of time steps that a state is extended into unlabeled non-nan data, only used if `use_similarity_nan` is set to true.
+    - `nan_tolerance_window`, labels are extended up to the first nan data point.
+      This parameter specifies the size of the median filter that is used to ignore lone nan points.
 - `split_windows`
     - Parameters: `start_hour: int = 15`, `window_size: int = 17280`
     - Splits the data in to 24 hour long windows